Resources

 Preparation, Art Handling, and Collections Care Information Network, “an organization created by, and committed to supporting the work of, Hands-On Collections Care Professionals.”
 For lively and timely interaction on the most current of topics join the PACCIN listserv.

-Image Permanence Institute, is a “recognized world leader in the development and deployment of sustainable practices for the preservation of images and cultural heritage.”
+Image Permanence Institute is a “recognized world leader in the development and deployment of sustainable practices for the preservation of images and cultural heritage.”

 Los Angeles Office of Historic Resources, Department of City Planning, “coordinates the City of Los Angeles’ historic preservation activities.”